brunodupim08/Flatckup/README.md

 # Flatckup
-Backs up the list of installed flatpaks and also installs from an existing list.
+Backup the list of installed flatpaks and also installs from an existing list.

 	usage: